yTax/Snapchat-Username-Checker/README.md

 ## ⚠️ Warnings

 - **Your proxies MUST be SOCKS5**, in `IP:PORT` format.
 No `socks5://` prefix.
 This is due to SOCKS5 being the only proxies that can communicate in HTTP2 with gRPC.
-- **Slow proxies is a TERRIBLE bad idea.** Proxyless is faster than proxied with slow proxies, some free proxies like the ones from [proxifly's github](https://github.com/proxifly/free-proxy-list) **may** work.
+- **Slow proxies is a TERRIBLE bad idea.** Proxyless is faster than proxied with slow proxies, some free proxies like the ones from [proxifly's github](https://github.com/proxifly/free-proxy-list) **may** work but i'd recommend you use the free trial proxies from [Webshare](https://www.webshare.io/) if you want to run this for free, they're fast enough to not cause any problems or major slow-downs.
 - **Rate-limits are automatically handled** by switching to proxies for a short cooldown.
 - **Yes, the code is messy.** It's functional, but a rewrite is planned for V2.